-Financial liabilities are classified, at initial recognition, as financial liabilities at FVTPL, loans and borrowings, payables, or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
+Financial liabilities are classified, at initial recognition, as financial liabilities at FVTPL, liabilities at amortized cost, payables, or as derivatives designated as hedging instruments in an effective hedge, as appropriate.

-All financial liabilities are recognized initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
+All financial liabilities are recognized initially at fair value and, in the case of liabilities at amortized cost and payables, net of directly attributable transaction costs.